Amazon Elastic Compute Cloud: Operating systems

 On November 30, 2020, Amazon announced that it would be adding macOS to the EC2 service.
-Initial support was announced for macOS Mojave and macOS Catalina running on Mac mini.
+Initial support was announced for macOS Mojave and macOS Catalina running on Mac Mini.

+Managed Container and Kubernetes Services

+Amazon Elastic Container Registry (ECR) is a Docker registry service for Amazon EC2 instances to access repositories and images.

+Amazon Elastic Kubernetes Service (EKS) a managed Kubernetes service running on top of EC2 without needing to provision or manage instances.

 Persistent storage

 An EC2 instance may be launched with a choice of two types of storage for its boot disk or "root device."
 The first option is a local "instance-store" disk as a root device (originally the only choice).
 The second option is to use an EBS volume as a root device.
 Instance-store volumes are temporary storage, which survive rebooting an EC2 instance, but when the instance is stopped or terminated (e.g., by an API call, or due to a failure), this store is lost.

 The Amazon Elastic Block Store (EBS) provides raw block devices that can be attached to Amazon EC2 instances.
 These block devices can then be used like any raw block device.
 In a typical use case, this would include formatting the device with a filesystem and mounting it.
 In addition, EBS supports a number of advanced storage features, including snapshotting and cloning.
-EBS volumes can be up to 16TB in size.
+EBS volumes can be up to 16 TB in size.
 EBS volumes are built on replicated storage, so that the failure of a single component will not cause data loss.

 EBS was introduced to the general public by Amazon in August 2008.

 EBS volumes provide persistent storage independent of the lifetime of the EC2 instance, and act much like hard drives on a real server.
 More accurately, they appear as block devices to the operating system that are backed by Amazon's disk arrays.
 The OS is free to use the device however it wants.
 In the most common case, a file system is loaded and the volume acts as a hard drive.
 Another possible use is the creation of RAID arrays by combining two or more EBS volumes.
 RAID allows increases of speed and/or reliability of EBS.
-Users can set up and manage storage volumes of sizes from 1GB to 16TB.
+Users can set up and manage storage volumes of sizes from 1 GB to 16 TB.
 The volumes support snapshots, which can be taken from a GUI tool or the API.
 EBS volumes can be attached or detached from instances while they are running, and moved from one instance to another.

 Simple Storage Service (S3) is a storage system in which data is accessible to EC2 instances, or directly over the network to suitably authenticated callers (all communication is over HTTP).
 Amazon does not charge for the bandwidth for communications between EC2 instances and S3 storage "in the same region."
 Accessing S3 data stored in a different region (for example, data stored in Europe from a US East Coast EC2 instance) will be billed at Amazon's normal rates.